jeffvance/rhs-hadoop-install/README.txt

 Instructions:
- 0) upload rhs-ambari-install-<version> tarball to the deployment directory on the "install-from" node (most convenient if this is the Ambari management node, but this is not required)
+ 0) upload rhs-ambari-install-<version> tarball to the deployment directory on the "install-from" node.
+It is usually convenient if the "install-from" node is also the Ambari server (management) node, but this is not required
  1) extract tarball to the local directory:
     $ tar xvzf rhs-ambari-install-<version>.tar.gz
  2) cd to the extracted rhs-ambari-install directory: